When do entries open?

 How is ‘Natural Science Art’ defined for the competition?

-For the Waterhouse Natural Science Art Prize competition, the term ‘Natural Science’ is defined as the natural world and all of the sciences associated with it.
+For the Waterhouse Natural Science Art Prize competition, the term ‘Natural Science’ is defined as the natural world and all the sciences associated with it.
 This definition encapsulates natural history art, but also includes any science that investigates the natural world, including but not limited to biology, geology, astronomy, chemistry, physics medicine, biochemistry, and molecular biology.

 Does a plinth need to be provided for 3D works?

 All 3D works must be supplied ready for display.
 If an artwork is selected for exhibition, the South Australian Museum Foundation may supply or arrange certain display furniture at its discretion.
 However, the artist must inform the South Australian Museum Foundation if they intend to supply a plinth, and any plinth supplied must remain within the acceptable dimensions for artworks.
+Works that require complex assembly prior to display will not be considered.

 Can art photography be entered?